 State agencies that hire Forensic Scientists include: State Crime Labs/State Police Departments, Coroner Offices, Medical Examiner Offices, and Law Enforcement Offices.

 What are private industries that hire Forensic Scientists?

 Private industries that hire Forensic Scientists are numerous and varied.
 They include Insurance agencies, private lab facilities, investigation and security services, and crime scene units.

 How do you become a Forensic Scientist?

-Forensic Scientists typically need a bachelor’s degree, such as forensic science or a science degree including chemistry, biology, and physics.
-They may also want to take courses in math, statistics, biostatistics, genetics, and general and organic chemistry, as well as courses which provide writing skills.
+Forensic Scientists typically need a bachelor’s degree in Forensic Science or a science-related degree field.
+These may include chemistry, biology, and physics.
+Students may also take courses in math, statistics, biostatistics, genetics, and general and organic chemistry.
 Courses in criminal justice may provide some useful career knowledge.
 Forensic technicians need laboratory experience.
 Some Forensic Scientist jobs require an advanced degree.
 Examples include Forensic psychologists, pathologist or anthropologist.
 A Master’s degree in forensic science may help graduates land a leadership position as a forensic scientist or criminologist.

-Graduates can seek employment in a federal, state, county, city or private crime laboratory in public or private toxicology or other forensic sciences.
+Undergraduates can seek employment in federal, state, county, city or private crime laboratories.
+Graduates may work in public or private forensic toxicology or other forensic sciences.
 Grads can also seek jobs in laboratories with insurance companies, scientific supply companies, intelligence or homeland security agencies.

 - American Forensic Association